SharePoint/sp-dev-docs/docs/general-development/what-s-new-for-developers-in-social-and-collaboration-features-in-sharepoint-201.md

-For information about how to access the My Site Social client APIs, see  [Get started developing with social features in SharePoint 2013](get-started-developing-with-social-features-in-sharepoint.md).
-For more information about the API sets in SharePoint 2013 and when to use them, see  [Choose the right API set in SharePoint 2013](choose-the-right-api-set-in-sharepoint.md).
+For information about how to access the My Site Social client APIs, see  [Get started developing with social features in SharePoint](get-started-developing-with-social-features-in-sharepoint.md).
+For more information about the API sets in SharePoint and when to use them, see  [Choose the right API set in SharePoint](choose-the-right-api-set-in-sharepoint.md).